 A. Once swelling and bruising dissipate, final results are apparent.
 Swelling can last anywhere from a couple of weeks to a couple of months after surgery.
 Scars will continue to fade over time, and protecting your scars from the sun will help prevent them from darkening.

-Have additional questions about the Breast Reduction procedure?
+Have additional questions about the Breast Reduction in Huntsville, AL procedure?
 Schedule a Consultation with Dr. Knowling for further information.